 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. documentation) documentation.
-B.11.
-Monitoring of Leakage It is assessed whether the monitoring plan provides for reliable and complete leakage data over time.
-B.11.1.Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining leakage? /1/ DR According to ACM0002 version 8, no leakage emissions need to be considered.
-According to the requirement of EB, DNV was able to verify that the power density is greater than 10W/m2, hence no project emissions and leakage emissions need to be considered.
+Final Concl. necessary for determining leakage?
+According to the requirement of EB, DNV was able to verify that the power density is greater than $10W/m^2$ , hence no project emissions and leakage emissions need to be considered.
 However, the size of the reservoir will be monitored annually and this is therefore a project GHG indicator.
-OK B.11.2.
+B.11.2.
 Are the choices of project leakage indicators reasonable and conservative? /1/ DR See B.6.2 OK B.11.3.
-Is the measurement method clearly stated for each leakage value to be monitored and deemed appropriate? /1/ DR See B.6.2 OK B.12.
+Is the measurement method clearly stated for each leakage value to be monitored and deemed appropriate? /1/ DR See B.6.2 ОК B.12.
 Monitoring of Sustainable Development Indicators/ Environmental Impacts It is assessed whether choices of indicators are reasonable and complete to monitor sustainable performance over time.
-B.12.1.Is the monitoring of sustainable development indicators/ environmental impacts warranted by legislation in the host country? /1/ DR Neither ACM0002 nor Resolution 1 of the Brazilian DNA requires the monitoring of social or environmental indicators.
+B.12.1.Is the monitoring of sustainable development indicators/ environmental impacts warranted by legislation in the host country? /1/ DR Neither ACM0002 nor Resolution 1 of the Brazilian DNA requires the monitoring of social or environmental indicators. ОК B.12.2.
+Does the monitoring plan provide for the collection and archiving of relevant data concerning environmental, social and economic impacts? /1/ DR See B.12.1. ОК B.12.3.
+Are the sustainable development indicators in line with stated national priorities in the Host /1/ DR See B.12.1.
 OK